HC DrugFree Anonymous Q&A

 Question #17: My 17-yr old child became addicted to heroin through friends in a Howard County high school.
 We’ve sent him away for a year to a therapeutic boarding school.
 When he returns this summer, what programs beyond Narcotics Anonymous (NA) are available here in Howard County to assist a recovering drug addict (He’ll be 18.)?
 What can we do to help increase the chances that he stays clean in the coming months and years?

-A) Answer provided by young person in recovery
+Answer #17(A): Provided by a young person in recovery

 I would recommend an intensive outpatient program (IOP) along with attending NA.
 There are more than a few IOPs in the area.
 I went to Kolmac Clinic, but there is Columbia Addictions and many others.
 If your son is a person with a strong organized religious background, Celebrate Recovery is an option.
 Because there aren’t many Celebrate Recovery meetings in the area, many people combine them with N.A. meetings.

-B) Answer provided by Mark Donovan, LCPC, LCADC, Congruent Counseling Services and Integrative Counseling
+Answer #17(B): Provided by Mark Donovan, LCP, LCADC, Congruent Counseling Services, LLC

 There are several things you can do to help your son.
 One concern I have about sending teens off to treatment is that often no changes are made in the home and parents have not been prepared or taught how to help their child live in their house.
 Hopefully this is not the case for you, but just in case I’ll complete that thought.
 If your son has been in a therapeutic boarding school for a year, he is probably accustomed to a set of rules that are clear.
 That is to say, he knows what to do day by day to follow the rules.
 When he gets home, it could be hard for him to adjust to an environment where the rules or expectations are not clear.
 This is particularly the case if there are other siblings in the house or if there have been problems in the home in the past.
 If both parents are in your home, then I hope both of you agree on how things work and that you are co-parenting.
 If not, the rules will be unclear and your son is less likely to do well.
 I bring this up because I would encourage any family who sends a child off to treatment to be in treatment themselves.
 If you are not in counseling yourself yet, I would recommend it.
 Over time, having your own consultant counselor will allow you to have someone to ask about how to proceed as any concerns come up.